Typical selling price for frack water has been around 50 cents per barrel…42 gallon barrel.

 pipe stored on my property.
 In the future, they will want to put in a recompressor station there

-and I'll charge them a long term lease to operate it there on my property.
+and I’ll charge them a long-term lease to operate it there on my property.

-Wow, would you have a photo of where highway 17 is and where all this connects to highway 285?
+Wow, would you have a photo of where Highway 17 is and where all this connects to Highway 285?
 Sure would be nice to see if that is somewhere near my land.
 Just a thought.
 I am happy for you that you are getting the last laugh.

 Mine is coming as I have been in a struggle with my situation.
 We will see who can laugh the loudest.

-There a plans afoot to reclaim frack water and produced water currently going to saltwater disposals now to be used for further fracking and recycled again into fresh water suitable for irrigation and even drinking.
-The problem is that MORE acreage is going to end up with big earthen tanks lined with plastic to store the recycled water This could be a windfall for surface land owners, but then the surrounding lands will need to be put back into cultivation of food crops for both animals and people.
-The oil and gas explroation/production companies will have to work hand in glove with the surface owners, farmers, and ranchers for these massive water surface reservoirs and the farming projects derived.
+There are plans afoot to reclaim frack water and produced water currently going to saltwater disposals now to be used for further fracking and recycled again into fresh water suitable for irrigation and even drinking.
+The problem is that more acreage is going to end up with big earthen tanks lined with plastic to store the recycled water.
+This could be a windfall for surface land owners, but then the surrounding lands will need to be put back into cultivation of food crops for both animals and people.